jantursky/orderlord-help-kds/docs/printers/label-printer/how-to-setup-label-printer.md

 <span class="text-red-200">Warnings:</span>
 - <span class="text-red-200">You need everytime to allow access the application with the label printer with popup.</span>
 - <span class="text-red-200">If the popup for allowing access wasn't displayed, try to attempt to rotate the cable to certain angles.
 It is possible that the USB cable has faulty contacts and only communicates under a certain degree of connection.</span>
 - <span class="text-red-200">It could happened, that even if you setup everything, the printer isn't able to print labels.
-It's because that that USB cable is a wrong type and is not supporting **Read/Write** feature</span>
+It's because that USB cable is a wrong type and is not supporting **Read/Write** feature</span>

 {% include img.html name="label_printer_how_to_setup_label_printer_usb_2.jpg" %}